siran/writing/books/A New Arithmetic/A New Arithmetic - 001a Properties of Ultrareals.md

 u^2 = v^2
 $$

-Since the ultrareal layer uses $u \ge 0$ and $v \ge 0$, this also means:
+Since the inner magnitudes satisfy $u\ge0$ and $v\ge0$, equality also means:

 $$
 u = v
 $$

-If signs or rotations are introduced, they belong to the inner layer, not to the ultrareal value itself.
+If rotations are introduced, they belong to the inner layer, not to the ultrareal value itself.

 ## Zero